joelst/BambooHR-to-AAD-user-provisioning/README.md

 ## Known issues

-- Broke updating of the ExtensionAttribute1 with the LastUpdate from BHR.
-It does not even try to do this.
+- ExtensionAttribute1 with the LastUpdate from BHR no longer works.
 - User off boarding process may have a couple issues that needs to be retested.
 - There are a number of areas where the process can be streamlined and _may be_ addressed in the future.
 - Entra Id accounts are disabled and not deleted.
 You will need to either add logic to automatically delete accounts or do this manually.

+## Future ideas

 If you have suggestions or questions, feel free to reach out.

+- Add off boarding steps for things like:
+  - One Drive for Business data access
+  - Transfer group ownership
+  - Deleting disabled accounts after suitable waiting period.
+  - Other suggestions

+## Getting started

 This is part of Bamboo HR and Entra Id (Azure Active Directory) integration process.
 This will make sure employees have Entra Id accounts.
 This does not create or update on premises Active Directory Domain Services accounts.

-## Setting up this application to run unattended (like as an Azure Function)

 1. Create Azure AD Enterprise application for unattended auth using a certificate for Azure AD object management and Exchange Online management
  - Mail.Send

 2. Set the following variables:
  - BambooHRApiKey - API key created in BambooHR
  - AdminEmailAddress - Email address to receive email alerts